Memetic Search for Green Vehicle Routing Problem with Private Capacitated Refueling Stations: Computational Studies

-From Tables~\ref{tab:small_scale}-\ref{tab:large_scale}, the effectiveness of METS can be evaluated from two aspects, i.e., best solution quality and average solution quality.
-Regarding best solution quality, METS obtains the best solutions on 57 out of 60 GVRP-PCAFS instances, which is significantly better than the compared algorithms.
+From Tables~\ref{tab:small_scale}-\ref{tab:large_scale}, the effectiveness of METS can be evaluated from two aspects: solution quality and robustness.
+The former includes the best and average solution quality across instances, while the latter considers worst-case performance and solution stability over repeated runs.
+Regarding best solution quality, METS obtains the best solutions on 57 out of 60 GrVRP-PCAFS instances, which is significantly better than the compared algorithms.
 Specifically, for all 30 medium-scale instances (Table~\ref{tab:mid_scale}), METS discovers new BKSs across all of them over the previous ones found by GRASP.
 The improvement ratios in these new BKSs over previous ones are considerable, with METS achieving an average improvement of 1.38\% compared to GRASP.
 This observation extends to the 20 large-scale instances (Table~\ref{tab:large_scale}), where METS finds the best solutions across all instances with an even larger average improvement ratio of 3.90\% compared to GRASP.
-For small-scale instances, METS achieves slightly fewer best solutions compared to CP-Proactive, which is reasonable given CP-Proactive's nature as an exact method.
-However, in the original paper~\cite{RN6217}, CP-Proactive executes under a maximum runtime of 3600s, and solutions returned at this time limit are not guaranteed to be optimal due to early termination.
-This situation occurs on instances S-Central\_3 and S-Central\_4.
-Notably, for S-Central\_4, METS discovers a new BKS that improves upon the solution found by CP-Proactive.
-Compared to GRASP, METS maintains its advantage by finding more best solutions and achieving an average improvement ratio of 1.38\% in best solution quality.
+Regarding robustness, METS yields better worst-case performance on most instances.
+It also shows lower standard deviations than GRASP, indicating more consistent and stable performance across runs.